ignite/cli/docs/guide/nameservice/05-play.md

   total: "0"
 ```

-## Setting a Value to the Name
+## Set a Value to the Name

 Now that `alice` is an owner of the name, she can set the value to anything she wants.
-Use the `set-name` command to set the value to `bar`.
+Use the `set-name` command to set the value to `bar`:

 ```bash
 nameserviced tx nameservice set-name foo bar --from alice
 ```

+Query for a list of names again:

 ```bash
 nameserviced q nameservice list-whois
 ```

+The response shows that `name` is now `foo`.

 ```yaml
 Whois: